potatoqualitee/SPReplicator/README.md

 If you're scheduling tasks via Task Schedule or SQL Server agent, installing the module with administrative privileges is best because it will ensure all users have access via Program Files.

+## Command Reference

+For more details about commands, visit the [wiki](https://github.com/potatoqualitee/SPReplicator/wiki/Command-Reference) or use Get-Help.

 ## Usage scenarios

 This module can be used for replicating data in a number of ways.